 Manual lymphatic drainage uses only light touches with gentle pressure to move excess lymph fluid from tissue and back to lymphatic vessels.
 This will allow organs to expel toxins from the body more effectively.
 And as it’s much gentler than massage, it feels more like brushing on the skin.

 The treatment is aimed at reducing swelling by improving lymph fluid uptake, increasing lymphatic contraction, maintaining proper blood circulation, and developing new lymph receptors.
-And studies have shown that treatments of Manual Lymphatic Drainage can reduce the volume of swelling from 25% to 63%
+And studies have shown that treatments of MLD can reduce the volume of swelling from 25% to 63%

 How Does Manual Lymphatic Drainage Help?